Jokiller230/YouFlow/README.md

 - MantisBT

 ## 🔐 License
-This project follows the principles of the FFL (Feel-Free-License).
+This project is available under the terms of the MIT license!
-See the attached LICENSE file for details.